 Now, there is one other thing that has caused a deep groan within, and it is a prophecy given by Kim Clement in

-2006, 2007, and 2013 regarding Trump who would be elected president and will be a praying president filled with
+2006, 2007, and 2013.
+It goes like this: Trump will be elected president and be a praying president filled with the

-the Holy Spirit; he will be a trumpet; Hillary Clinton who would not become president of the USA but will have a
+holy spirit; he will be like a trumpet; Hillary Clinton will not become president of the USA but will have a great

-great testimony and be "president in a Christian world"; and Bill Gates who will open up a financial realm for the
+testimony and be "president in a Christian world"; and Bill Gates will open up a financial realm for the church .

 Frankly, I don't know how to react to this prophecy.
 All I know is that when I read it, I groan in a way that causes me

 to question it.
-In time, it might be proven to be of the Lord, but I just don't know.
-As I consider this, two points strike
+In time, it might be proven to be of the Lord, but, at this point, I seriously doubt it.
+Two points strike

 First, why is it that Christians seem to be continually looking for leaders from among men when they have one Lord